-Rio's many markets are ideal places for exploring the subcultures beneath the city's surface, whether that means you're brushing elbows with antique lovers, recent migrants from the Northeast or youthful flocks of fashionistas from the Zona Sul.
+Rio's many markets are ideal places to explore the subcultures beneath the city's surface, whether that means you're brushing elbows with antique-lovers, recent migrants from the Northeast or youthful flocks of fashionistas from the Zona Sul.
 Several markets, such as the Feira Nordestina and the monthly Feira do Rio Antigo, are as much about food and music as they are about shopping.

 A few top markets:

-- Cachaça Buy quality cachaça (high-proof sugarcane alcohol) from Minas for around R$35 and up.
+- Cachaça Buy quality cachaça (high-proof sugarcane alcohol) from Minas from around R$35.

 - Swimwear Flaunt your new tan in a tiny sunga (Speedo) or fio dental (string bikini).
 Ipanema, along Rua Visconde de Pirajá, is the place to look.

-- Maracatu drums If the massive Northeastern instrument won't fit on your coffee table, consider the smaller ukelele-like cavaquinho.
+- Maracatu drums If the massive Northeastern instrument won't fit on your coffee table, consider the smaller ukulele-like cavaquinho.

-- Havaianas Find a pair for every mood at the spacious shop in Copacabana.
+- Havaianas Find a pair for every mood at shops all across town, including the spacious emporium in Copacabana.

-- Paintings Artists showcase their works at the Sunday Hippie Fair.
+- Paintings Artists showcase their work at the Sunday Hippie Fair.

 - Soccer jerseys Score a jersey for one of Rio's teams.
 Loja Fla is the go-to place for Flamengo fans.